kaci/python-work/README.md

 python-work
 ===========

-In this repo are the short python scripts
+In this repo are short python scripts